-Rochester Personal Injury: What Is The Open And Obvious Condition Defense?
+Rochester, New York, Personal Injury Lawyers: What Is The Open And Obvious Condition Defense?

 Jed Dietrich, Esq., is Recognized as A Best Lawyer of America, Who Has Dedicated His Career to Combating Negligence and Injustice.
 If You Have Been Injured or Lost a Loved One After a Serious Rochester Accident, You Could Be Eligible for Compensation.

 New York property owners and landlords have a legal duty to ensure their premises are safe from unreasonable risks and hazards.
 If you, or a loved one, have been seriously injured in a Rochester-area premises liability accident, you could be entitled to significant compensation through an insurance claim or personal injury lawsuit.
 However, businesses and their insurers are for-profit enterprises.
 Even if you have a seemingly open-and-shut case, staging a full-scale legal recovery could pose unexpected challenges.
 When a negligent property owner is accused of creating or failing to amend an unsafe condition, they could simply allege that the danger was so obvious that "you should have known better."